jamf/regatta/docs/quickstart.md

 # Running Regatta

-There are multiple possibilities how to run Regatta -- building Regatta from source and executing the binary, using the official Regatta Docker image, or deploying Regatta to Kubernetes via Helm Charts, which is the recommended way.
+There are multiple possibilities for how to run Regatta -- building Regatta from source and executing the binary, using the official Regatta Docker image, or deploying Regatta to Kubernetes via Helm Charts, which is the recommended way.